excalibur1234/pacui/README.md

 PacUI is aimed at experienced/intermediate/advanced users of Arch Linux (and Arch-based distributions, including Manjaro), who have at least basic knowledge of their Linux system, Pacman and [Trizen](https://github.com/trizen/trizen)/[Yay](https://github.com/Jguer/yay)/[Yaourt](https://github.com/archlinuxfr/yaourt)/[Pacaur](https://github.com/rmarquis/pacaur).
 Absolute beginners are probably overwhelmed by the amount of choices PacUI offers.

 This fork of an [older version of pacli](https://github.com/Manjaro-Pek/pacli/tree/f98e9226eb75ea00217481f436399328fe73d3ae) called PacUI follows the KISS principle: The whole script is contained within one file, which consists of easy to read bash code with many helpful comments.
-PacUI provides more functionality than pacli (except for a settings file and translations).
-PacUI does not require the use of the UI but can be used by terminal commands directly.
+PacUI offers many more features over pacui in order to enhance comfort and speed of CLI based package management.

 Table of Contents